buxtonpaul/myha/README.md

 The trigger will allow further processing e.g. trigger : doorswitch
 Would invoke a customer command in the receiver which will turn on a light and then after a number of seconds turn it off.
-In order to prevent the light toggling off due to multiple triggers easiest way will be to use a semaphore.
+In order to prevent the light toggling off due to multiple triggers
-E.g.

-trigger -> turn on light, increment semaphore, set timer timer -> decrement semaphore, if 0 turn off light.

-Semaphore would be attached to the thing being contolled rather than trigger